 [5.]
 Mobile App Developers add the SDK call for fetching messages to their code, and then handle the response from Responsys.
 Depending on your mobile app design, you may choose to use all or some of the data that Responsys returns to the mobile app.

 Marketers use the Push Message Designer in Responsys to design their Push campaign or, as of 18D, they can create a Message Center campaign.
 They select whether Responsys should save their Push campaign to the Message Center after the campaign launch, and they configure additional information about the message, such as the subject, message icon, message center name (if using one other than Primary), and message expiration date.
 For a Message Center campaign, campaign messages are available to the mobile apps but a Push notification is not sent to mobile app users.

 [1.]
 Marketers launch the campaign.
 If the Message Center message is part of a Push campaign, Responsys sends the Push notification to the audience that the Marketers define.
 Otherwise, the Message Center message becomes available for the next fetch from the mobile apps.

 [2.]
 If the Message Center message is part of a Push campaign, mobile app users receive the Push notification.

 [3.]
-On the first mobile app launch after installation, and at fixed intervals after that (currently every two hours), the SDK can fetch messages from Responsys.
+On the first mobile app launch after installation, and at fixed intervals after that (currently every five minutes), the SDK can fetch messages from Responsys.
 The SDK will cache the messages on the device.
 Responsys returns a list of up to 20 for each Message Center defined for the app.
 These messages are the most recent and unexpired messages stored in the message center, for either a logged-in user or for this specific device.
 The messages received may vary, depending on whether the user is logged in to the app.
 Processing occurs in the background, and the user can continue using in the app.

 [5.]
 The mobile app user access the Message Center in the mobile app.